napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Install_Expanded.md

 <code>sudo apt install Spotify</code>
 could work, if Spotify existed in the `apt` repository.
 But `flatpak` uses a different naming convention for its packages.

-To install Spotify with `flatpak`, the command is:
+To install Spotify with `flatpak`, use:

 <code>flatpak install flathub com.spotify.Client</code>

+To launch Spotify after installing it, use:

+<code>flatpak run com.spotify.Client</code>

+If you want to avoid typing the full name every time, you can create a shortcut (alias).
+This will let you launch Spotify just like an `apt` install would:
+To assign the alias, use:

+<code>alias spotify='flatpak run com.spotify.Client'</code>

+Now, you can simply type spotify in the terminal and press Enter.